1987–88 Kentucky Wildcats men's basketball team

 The 1987–88 Kentucky Wildcats men's basketball team represented University of Kentucky in the 1987–88 NCAA Division I men's basketball season.
 The head coach was Eddie Sutton and the team finished the season with an overall record of 27–6.
 However, the team forfeited three of their games to finish 25–5.
+In the 1988 NCAA Tournament the Wildcats were invited as a #2 seed.
+After opening wins vs Southern and Maryland, they would face off vs Villanova.
+In the regional semi-finals Kentucky were defeated by Villanova 80–74.